damansingh98/Classes-Java/README.md

 # Classes-Java

-// These projects belong to my intital learnings of Object Oriented JAVA programming.
+These projects belong to my intital learnings of Object Oriented Java programming.